The Multiply Perfect Numbers Page

 output fields of records -

-Finally, here are the (email-extracted and edited) 3 claimed new (since the database update) found MPNs which I irregularly append (last change: 2013-02-12).
-To verify these numbers, three steps must be taken: 1) verify for each number n given in its prime factorization that all factors are really prime numbers, 2) compute o(n) which envolves the factorization of large numbers and then check n's claimed abundancy 3) and lastly test whether n is really new.
+Finally, here are the (email-extracted and edited to put it syntactically in standard form) 0 claimed new (since the database update) found MPNs which I irregularly append (last change: 2023-01-12).
+To verify these numbers, three steps must be taken: 1) verify for each number n given in its prime factorization that all factors are really prime numbers, 2) compute σ(n) which envolves the factorization of large numbers and then check n's claimed abundancy 3) and lastly test whether n is really new.

 Algebraic Transformations